rafizul896/stationery-shop-server/README.md

 ```

 5. **Start the Server:**:
-   -For Development Mode (with auto-restart):
+For Development Mode (with auto-restart):

 ```
 npm run start:dev

 ```
-   -For Production Mode:
+For Production Mode:

 ```
 npm run start:prod